Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/assess-and-discover.md

 - What scenarios are you protecting against - have you developed a risk assessment guide?
 - Do you use a DR Automation system or manual Runbooks?

-### Do you have a comprehensive BCDR strategy for your environment?
+### Do you have a comprehensive Business Continuity strategy for your environment?

-- You have SLAs established for your applications
+- Are SLAs established for your applications?
-- You are using an Azure-validated backup application
+- Are you using an Azure-validated backup application?
-- You are storing your backups in a different region
+- Are backups stored in a different region?
-- You are using an Azure-validated disaster recovery application
+- Is the disaster recovery application Azure validated?
-- Your failover architecture is  local to a region
+- Is failover architecture in places across multiple regions?
-- Your failover architecture is inter-regional
+- Is the failover architecture is inter-regional (across availability zones)